PrabhjotKaur8601/ZephyrLLMChatbot/README.md

 ## Introduction

 This project implements a chatbot using the Zephyr 7B model, specifically tailored to assist users in learning about flying airplanes.
 Whether you're a complete novice or looking to expand your aviation knowledge, this chatbot serves as your virtual flying instructor.
+It was made using [Hugging Face Spaces](https://huggingface.co/spaces).

 ## Features